leo-arch/clifm/src/README.md

 ### C source

+FreeBSD compatibility: We try to keep CliFM working on FreeBSD (at the very least).
+So, when calling a function make sure it exists in FreeBSD.
+Check its syntax as well: GNU functions are not always identical to BSD ones.

 Generally, try to stick as closely as possible to the `Linux kernel coding style`.
 See https://www.kernel.org/doc/html/v4.10/process/coding-style.html

 Indentation: TABS